MIDDLE SCHOOL AUDITIONS 2025

 MIDDLE SCHOOL THEATER PERFORMANCE

-Advanced PDC is a leadership program for students who have proven they can lead their fellow cast mates by setting an example at rehearsal and in their preparation at home.
+Are you a leader?
+This is a leadership program for students who have proven they can lead their fellow cast mates by setting an example at rehearsal and in their preparation at home.

 They have shown they support and applaud all cast mates and lift them up when they need it.